Datera/docker-driver/README.md

 1 - Start the plugin using this command:

 ```
-$ sudo docker-volume-datera -servers dss-1:dss-2:dss-3
+$ sudo datera-driver -datera-cluster your_cluster_management_url:7717 -username your_user -password your_password
 ```

-We use the flag `-servers` to specify where to find the Datera servers.
-The server names are separated by colon.
+We use the flag `-datera-cluster` to specify where to find the Datera server.

 2 - Start your docker containers with the option `--volume-driver=datera` and use the first part of `--volume` to specify the remote volume that you want to connect to: